About ASsIST

 Greece remains a key entry point into the European Union for people seeking international protection.
 Arrivals continue by sea and land routes, including the Aegean islands, the Evros land border, and increasingly via the more dangerous Central Mediterranean route to Crete.

 Reception capacity has not kept pace with arrivals.
 In some locations, people are accommodated in facilities not designed for prolonged stays, while several mainland reception centres remain overcrowded.
-Living conditions in several reception locations continue to deteriorate, while welfare and support services remain limited and overstretched.
+Living conditions in a number of locations continue to deteriorate, and welfare and support services remain limited and overstretched.

 In 2025, the Ministry of Migration and Asylum announced further restrictive measures, including proposals affecting people whose asylum claims have been rejected, new approaches to arrivals from certain regions, expanded use of age assessments, and a review of reception and support services.
+Increasing emphasis has been placed on return procedures for those not granted protection, including shorter deadlines and reduced access to support following rejection.
 These measures have been justified by reference to capacity constraints, despite continuing needs and persistently high unemployment levels.